thumbnail image

 Let's talk about you and your team:

-- Moving from a constructed self-centered identity to one that includes the sense of belonging to a larger whole - shift from “Me” to “We” thinking… resulting in greater, authentic engagement
+• Moving from a constructed self-centered identity to one that includes the sense of belonging to a larger whole, resulting in expansive, authentic engagement

 Visit Joel’s Healthy Aging, Anti-Ageism Coaching site: